heber-augusto/Nanodegree_Azure_ML_Engineer_CapstoneProject/README.md

 The AUC_weighted was set as a primary metric to compare with HyperDrive Run.
 This metric is more suitable for imbalanced dataset (which is common with fraud detection datasets).

+The range of each parameter that was passed to Hyperdrive run was:
+ - number of estimators: 100, 200 or 500;
+ - max depth: 1, 3 or 5;
+ - learning rate: between 0.1 and 1.

 ### Results

 As shown by the image below, the best result (with AUC_weighted of 0.9112) was achieved with the following parameter values: